University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 The use or abuse of alcohol and other drugs increases the risk for a number of health-related and other medical, behavioral and social problems.
 Below is a general description of the health risks associated with drug use.

-AMPHETAMINES Can cause short-term effects such as rushed, careless behavior and pushing beyond your physical capacity, leading to exhaustion; tolerance increases rapidly; long-term effects include physical and psychological dependence and withdrawal can result in depression and suicide; continued high doses can cause heart problems, infections, malnutrition and death.
+AMPHETAMINES (Adderall, Concerta, Ritalin) Can cause short-term effects such as rushed, careless behavior and pushing beyond your physical capacity, leading to exhaustion; tolerance increases rapidly; long-term effects include physical and psychological dependence and withdrawal can result in depression and suicide; continued high doses can cause heart problems, infections, malnutrition and death.
+Combining medications (prescribed or not prescribed) with alcohol can have unpredictable and unwanted consequences.
+Visit UHS to learn more about these effects.

 COCAINE (crack) Can cause short-term effects such as impaired judgment; increased breathing, heart rate, heart palpitations; anxiety, restlessness, hostility, paranoia, confusion; long-term effects may include damage to respiratory and immune systems; malnutrition, seizures and loss of brain function; highly addictive.